 “We are very pleased to have achieved COSMA accreditation,” Dr. Clay Stoldt, Associate Dean for the College of Education and Professor-sport management, said.
 “As with most major accomplishments, this was a team effort, and we deeply appreciate the faculty, staff, students, alumni and community professionals who assisted us in this process.
 We have so many great things happening in and around our programs.
 It’s really gratifying to be among the first universities to receive this type of recognition.”

 WSU had previously received certification of its programs’ quality when it was approved by the Sport Management Program Review Council (SMPRC) in 2000.
 As the field of sport management grew, the SMPRC was superseded by the COSMA, which features a more rigorous set of principles and review processes.

 The Department of Sport Management was established in 2008 and is housed within the College of Education.
 The department’s mission is to develop students into well-educated, ethical, competent sport management professionals.
 The department’s teaching, research and service activities occur in a positive learning environment valuing both theory and practice.
-WSU has 150 undergraduate and 75 master’s level sport management majors.
+WSU has about 200 undergraduate and 65 master’s level sport management majors.